ubcctf/ubcctf.github.io/_posts/2022-10-01-sekaictf-console-port-pro.md

 ![ktane on a terminal, hard mode](/assets/images/sekaictf2022/ktane-pro.png)

 In the second part, called Console Port Pro (498 points, 7 solves), you get 120 ticks, so around 12 seconds.
 This is not sufficient for human play, so we'll have to automate it.
+Or do we?

 ## Problem Description